Getting Around Bangkok the Local Way

 Bangkok buses are often underestimated, but used correctly, they solve one of the biggest gaps in rail travel: getting into everyday residential areas and direct point-to-point routes without multiple transfers.

-EV buses are increasingly common on some routes and are noticeably more comfortable—cleaner, quieter, and modern.
+EV buses are increasingly common on some routes and are noticeably more comfortable—cleaner, quieter, and modern, making them an underrated option when considering how to get around Bangkok.
 When a bus route aligns with where you’re going, it can be simpler than navigating multiple station changes and long platform walks.
 Fares are modest, often capped around 25 baht.

 Practical notes: